carlor126/learngit/readme.txt

 i have already create a repo of test

-Creating a new branch<dev> is quick
+Creating a new branch<dev> is quick & simple